jbahner/monopoly/README.md

 # monopoly

 The best game humanity has ever created.
-It has every Playxer from beginning on on the edge of his seat.
+It has every Player from beginning on on the edge of his seat.
 The fun is blasting through the roof with this extraordinary game of monopoly.